freezeflowai/hvac-pm-platform/replit.md

 ### Technical Implementations

 - **Data Integrity**: Foreign key constraints with CASCADE delete ensure referential integrity in the database.
-- **Automatic Parts Seeding**: The application automatically seeds 244 standard parts (106 belts A/B sizes 18-70, 138 filters with Media/Pleated/Throwaway types in various sizes with x1/x2 thickness variants) on every server startup.
+- **Automatic Parts Seeding**: The application automatically seeds 244 standard parts (106 belts A/B sizes 18-70, 138 filters with Media/Pleated/Throwaway types in various sizes with x1/x2 thickness variants) when new users sign up.
 The seeding is idempotent, safely skipping parts that already exist.
-This ensures production deployments have the complete parts inventory immediately available.
+- **Manual Parts Seeding**: A "Seed Standard Parts" button is available in the Parts Management page, allowing existing users to manually seed the 244 standard parts.
+This is particularly useful after publishing the app or for users who signed up before the seeding feature was added.
+The operation is idempotent and safe to run multiple times.
 - **Parts Inventory**: Comprehensive parts inventory with support for custom parts.
 Parts are categorized for easier selection (Filters, Belts, Other).
 - **Persistent Storage**: Migration from in-memory storage to PostgreSQL ensures data persistence across server restarts.
 - **Editable Client Parts**: Clients' associated parts can be viewed, quantities edited, and parts deleted directly within the edit interface.